🌍 Free Course – AI Right Now – How Artificial Intelligence Is Changing the World in 2026

 From Job Replacement to Task Transformation

-Most jobs are made up of tasks, not single functions.
+Most roles are made up of multiple tasks rather than a single function.
 AI rarely replaces an entire role at once.
 Instead, it automates or accelerates specific activities within a role.

 Examples include:

 When these tasks are supported by AI, the role itself changes.
-Time once spent on repetitive work is freed for judgement, oversight, communication, and decision-making.
-This shift is already visible across office-based, technical, and creative roles.
+Time once spent on repetitive work shifts toward judgement, oversight, communication, and decision making.
+This change is already visible across office, technical, and creative roles.

 The result is not job disappearance, but job redesign.